-The OPW's Preliminary Flood Risk Assessment (PFRA) study considered pluvial flood risk and produced a national set of pluvial flood maps.
+The PFRA study considered pluvial flood risk and produced a national set of pluvial flood maps8.
 This dataset was reviewed and used to identify development areas at particular risk of surface water and pluvial flooding.
 However, the level of detail contained in the PFRA map, and the wide-spread distribution of areas at risk did not allow a commentary relating to pluvial flood risk to be developed, or for particularly high risk areas to be identified.
 Instead, an overall strategy for the management of pluvial risk is presented and should be implemented across all development proposals.